-In Table VIII, we compare the average accuracy over all states for TRIEDS with or without the smoothing algorithm in the absence of human movements (HM), and in the presence of the intentional persistent human movements performed by one individual and two individuals.
+In Table VIII, we compare the average accuracy over all states for TRIEDS with or without the smoothing algorithm in the absence of HMs, and in the presence of the intentional persistent HMs performed by one individual and two individuals.
 Here, the length of the sliding window is K = 20.
-First of all, the accuracy of TRIEDS reduces as the number of individuals increases, performing persistent movements near the location of the indoor events to be detected, the transmitter and the receiver.
-Moreover, the adopted smoothing algorithm improves the robustness of TRIEDS to human movements and enhances the accuracy by 7% to 9% compared with that of the case without smoothing.
-Meanwhile, during the experiments, we also find that the most vulnerable state is state "00" where all doors are open, such that with human movements TRIEDS is more likely to yield a false alarm than other states.
+First of all, the accuracy of TRIEDS reduces as the number of individuals increases, performing persistent movements near the location of the indoor events to be detected, the TX and the RX.
+Moreover, the adopted smoothing algorithm improves the robustness of TRIEDS to HMs and enhances the accuracy by 7%-9% compared with that of the case without smoothing.
+Meanwhile, during the experiments, we also find that the most vulnerable state is state "00" where all doors are open, such that with HMs TRIEDS is more likely to yield a false alarm than other states.
 The reason is that as human moves close to the door location, the human body, viewed as an obstacle at the door location, is similar to a close wooden door, and hence the changes in the multipath CSI are also similar, especially for D1.